 Also Read: London To Stonehenge

-One of the peculiar facts about Stonehenge was that Merlin took Stonehenge from Ireland, where it was rebuilt in Wiltshire in honour of the 3,000 nobles who died fighting the Saxons.
+One of the interesting facts about Stonehenge was that Merlin took Stonehenge from Ireland, where it was rebuilt in Wiltshire in honour of the 3,000 nobles who died fighting the Saxons.

 Must Checkout: Oxford To Stonehenge